-- A student who has attempted 12 or more units of AVC credit and has a cumulative GPA of less than 2.0 for two consecutive semesters. - The number of units for which "W,""I" and "NP" grades have been assigned has warranted probationary status for three consecutive semesters. - Intervention: Mandatory RISE workshop; mandatory counseling appointment with RISE counselors; Learning Center hours; Attend Mid-Semester Check-In
+- A student who has attempted 12 or more units of AVC credit and has a cumulative GPA of less than 2.0 for two consecutive semesters. - The number of units for which "W,""I" and "NP" grades have been assigned has warranted probationary status for three consecutive semesters. - Intervention: Mandatory RISE workshop attendance, mandatory counseling appointment with RISE counselors; mandatory completion of two student lingos.